top of page

 • Make space for uncomfortable emotions

-• Step out of avoidance patterns that keep life small
+• Step out of avoidance patterns that limit your life

 • Clarify what truly matters to you